Copying, moving, and renaming objects

 The CopyObject

-operation creates a copy of an object that is already
+operation creates a copy of an object that's already stored in

 Using the CopyObject